HL7/fhir-shorthand/input/pagecontent/reference.md

   Title:          "Emergency Vehicle"
   Description:    "An emergency vehicle, such as an ambulance or fire truck."
   * identifier 0..* SU Identifier "Identifier(s) of the vehicle" "Vehicle identifiers may include VINs and serial numbers."
-  * make 0..1 SU Coding "The vehicle make" "The vehicle make, e.g., Chevrolet."
+  * make 0..1 SU Coding "The vehicle make" "The vehicle's brand name, e.g., Chevrolet."
   * make from EmergencyVehicleMake (extensible)
   * model 0..1 SU Coding "The vehicle model" "The vehicle model, e.g., G4500."
   * model from EmergencyVehicleModel (extensible)
   * year 0..1 SU positiveInt "Year of manufacture" "The year the vehicle was manufactured"
   * servicePeriod 0..1 Period "When the vehicle was in service" "Start date and end date (if applicable) when the vehicle operated."
-  * operator 0..* Reference(Organization or Practitioner or PractitionerRole) "The operator" "The organization or persons repsonsible for operating the vehicle"
+  * operator 0..* Reference(Organization or Practitioner or PractitionerRole) "The operator" "The organization or persons responsible for operating the vehicle"
   * device 0..* Reference(Device) "Devices on board" "Devices on board the vehicle."
   ```